JANUARY 1: Appear on The Saturday Show (ITV)

 SUGGS: We’d sit around and have a mad discussion and come up with about eight pages of ideas that included spaceships and painting ourselves purple.
 Robbo would go through it and go, ‘No…no…no…’ Anything that cost more than a fiver would get struck off.

-BEDDERS: Some ideas were completely fantastical and unworkable, but we’d narrow it down to a storyline and try to incorporate some of those ideas.
+BEDDERS: We were brainstorming before we knew what brainstorming even meant.
+Some ideas were completely fantastical and unworkable, but after a few hours we’d have narrowed it down to a rough storyboard.

 SUGGS: We had all kinds of wacky ideas – round shoes that had jets on them so we could fly around the room, I seem to recall.
 Being able to say, ‘Right, we wanna have like, the Houses of Parliament.’
 ‘Is that right?
 Okay, next!’